MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-apn-database-submission.md

     <Operator name="Contoso (Argentina)">
     ```

--   If the **Operator** and **Country/Region** entrys do not match content that already exists in COSA or the APN database, a new APN is created.
+-   If the **Operator** and **Country/Region** entries do not match content that already exists in COSA or the APN database, a new APN is created.

     For example, if the following values are entered in a row in the spreadsheet: